Disability Insurance Quotes

 That's where long-term disability insurance can help.
 Long-term disability policies provide you with income for an extended period.
 Most people who have long-term disability insurance get it through their employers, although you can buy individual long-term disability insurance on your own.

 Long-term disability coverage picks up where short-term disability insurance leaves off.
-Insure.com’s basics of short-term disability insurance provides an overview.
+See these basics of short-term disability insurance for an overview.

 Once the short-term benefits expire (generally after three to six months), long-term disability insurance pays a percentage of your salary, usually 50 to 60 percent, depending on the policy.
 The benefits last until you can go back to work or for the number of years stated in the policy.

 Some policies pay out as long as you are disabled until age 65.
-The average annual premium for a new group long-term disability policy in 2011 was $213 per person, according to Gen Re’s “2011 U.S. Group Disability Market Survey.”
+The average annual premium for a new group long-term disability policy in 2013 was $226 per person, according to Gen Re’s “2013 U.S. Group Disability and Group Term Life Market Survey.”

 If you pay your own premiums with after-tax dollars, your disability benefits will be tax-free.
 If your employer pays for the policy, most likely with pre-tax dollars, you’ll have to pay income taxes on the benefits.